ShannonHG/CHIP-8-Emulator/README.md

  CHIP-8-Emulator.exe <path-to-rom> <instructions-per-second>
 ```

-**Instructions per second** - How many instructions the CPU should complete each second.
+**Instructions per second** - How many instructions the CPU should fetch/execute each second.
 The ideal number for this varies between ROMs, but 500 - 1000 seems to be a good range.

 ## Keypad Layout
 ```